Slideshow776/Korona-Kablam-i/release/README.md

 ## To play on Andoid:
 * Click `Korona Kablam-i!.apk`
 * Download the file.
-* Disable any operating system warnings about installing the app
+* Consent to any operating system warnings about installing the app
 * Install and play